Get

 It can be perfectly normal to see worms in your puppy’s poop following a deworming.
 This typically means the medication is doing its job of killing the adults and the body is getting them out the best way that it knows how.
 You shouldn’t be surprised to see worms in your puppy’s poop for up to 2 weeks following a deworming.

 That said, seeing worms after a deworming can also mean your puppy is reinfested.
 The dewormer can only kill adult worms, so after a while, eggs and larvae that were present will have developed into adults.
 But this just means your puppy needs another dose.
-Speak to your veterinarian about the best deworming schedule for your puppy to help them stay healthy and worm free.
+Speak to a veterinarian about the best deworming schedule for your puppy to help them stay healthy and worm free.

 See also:

-Featured Image Credit: Copper Kennel, Shutterstock
+Featured Image Credit: D’Action Images, Shutterstock

 How useful was this post?